 How to Dodge Subprime Traps

-The key is to appear (and actually be) less risky to lenders.
-Evaluate your creditworthiness the same way they do, and you’ll know what you need to do before you even apply for a loan.
+You must appear, and actually be if possible, less risky to lenders.
+Evaluate your creditworthiness the same way they do, and you’ll know how you need to prepare before you even apply for a loan.

-Manage your credit: If you haven’t already, check your credit reports (it’s free for U.S. consumers to view reports) and look for anything that will spook lenders.
+If you haven’t already, check your credit reports (it’s free for U.S. consumers to view reports) and look for anything that will spook lenders.
 Fix any errors, and address any missed payments or defaults if possible.
-It may take time, but it is possible to build (or rebuild) your credit and become more attractive to lenders.
+It may take time, but you can build or rebuild your credit and become more attractive to lenders.

-Look at your income: Lenders need to be confident that you have the ability to repay.
+Lenders need to be confident that you have the ability to repay.
 For most people, that means you’ve got a regular income that more than covers your minimum monthly payments.
-If a new loan (in combination with any existing loans) will eat up more than 30 percent or so of your income, you might need to pay off current debts or borrow less to get the best deal.
+If a new loan, in combination with any existing loans, will eat up more than 30 percent or so of your income, you might need to pay off current debts or borrow less to get the best deal.

-Minimize borrowing: If loan sharks are the only lenders nibbling at your applications, reconsider whether or not your loan makes sense.
-It may be better to rent housing for a few years instead of buying, although there are certainly pros and cons with waiting.
-Likewise, it may be best to purchase an inexpensive used vehicle (as long as it’s safe) instead of a brand-new car.
+If loan sharks are the only lenders nibbling at your applications, reconsider whether or not your loan makes sense.
+It may be better to rent housing for a few years instead of buying, so weigh the pros and cons of waiting to purchase.
+Likewise, it may be best to purchase an inexpensive used vehicle instead of a brand-new car.

-Consider a cosigner: If your credit and income are not sufficient to qualify for a good loan with a mainstream lender (such as a bank, credit union, or online lender), consider asking a cosigner for help.
-A cosigner applies for the loan with you and is 100 percent responsible for paying off the loan if you fail to do so.
-As a result, your cosigner is taking a big risk and putting their credit on the line.
-Ask for help from somebody who has strong credit and income and who can afford the risk—and don’t take it personally if nobody is willing to take that risk.
+A cosigner applies for the loan with you and accepts 100-percent responsibility for paying off the loan if you fail to do so.
+As a result, your cosigner takes a large risk and also puts their credit on the line.
+Ask for help from somebody who has strong credit and income and who can afford the risk, and don’t take it personally if nobody is willing to take that risk.